 Why are crews leaving my neighborhood when power is still out?

 Be assured Gulf Power crews are not leaving because it’s “the end of the work day.”
 Crews could be leaving for a variety of reasons: they need to pick up more supplies to continue restoration; conditions have become unsafe; or the problem needs additional work.

-Should I call Gulf Power every day that my power’s out to make sure the company knows I don’t have electricity?
+Should I call Gulf Power every day that my power is out to make sure the company knows I don’t have electricity?

 Following a severe storm with widespread power interruptions, customers should wait a reasonable amount of time before calling to report an outage.
 There’s no need to call within the first 24 to 48 hours.
-The company knows where the power is out because its automated system alerts a technician when a line goes off.
+We know where the power is out because its automated system alerts a technician when a line goes offline.
 As the restoration progresses, Gulf Power will announce through the media if residents in specific areas should call in if they’re still without power.